salilab/saliweb/doc/configfile.rst

     failure and must be manually removed by the admin before the backend will run again.

+socket
+    The full path to a socket file that is used for the frontend to send messages to the backend.

 service_name
     The name of the service.
 This is used in emails to the owners of jobs and the server admin, and by the build system.